TylerAndreasen/ProgrammingNotes/CPP.md

 cout << arr[7] << endl;
 ```

 This first example is pretty straight forwards.
-We define an array of size 5 according to the variable `x` and initialize the set of values `{1,2,3,4,5}`.
+We define an array of size 5 according to the constant variable `x` and initialize the set of values `{1,2,3,4,5}`.
 Then we access the value at index `0` and reassign it to the value `10` before printing the value.
 Line 5 of the above does generate a warning Visual Studio but does not crash or throw an error, inline with C++ lacking run-time out of bounds checking.
 Further, this will return garbage, as data fetched is not even necessarily being used by the program and isn't meaningful.
-Therefore, care must be taken to always access elements within an array's bounds (or not if you are trying to steal data).
+Therefore, care must be taken to always access elements within an array's bounds (or not if you are trying to steal data or crash programs/devices).

 Note:: The initializer line of the above does not actually need the `x` or `=`to compile, as the size can be infered/implied by the compiler based on the initialization.
 I am completely unable to determine how to use separate declaration and initialization lines for arrays in C++.
 And later information suggests that this is not possible in the manner I desired.
 Separate initialization of an array in C++ must either happen inline with the declaration or on separate lines for each individual values, you cannot assign multiple values in the same statement.

-### **10. stl::vector**
+### **9. stl::vector**

-At the time of writing these words, I have been told that it is often the case in C++ that a std::vector is the more appropriate structure for data in C++.
+At the time of writing these words, I have been told that it is often the case in C++ that a std::vector is more appropriate structure than an array for data in C++.
 I get the vibe that these are more similar to Java ArrayLists, but I really don't know.
 [Video](https://www.youtube.com/watch?v=VNb3VLIu1PA&t=509s)
 Understanding 1: I was at least partially wrong about by intuition (at least as far as I remember Java's AL<>).
 The stl::vector class defines a list that is stored in contiguous memory (the main thing that I believe is different in Java), is of a fixed size, but will resize itself to a more appropriate size when necessary.
 The 'contiguous memory' feature reduces the access time of elements.